The following are confirmed presenters for the

 NASEO 2019 Annual Meeting:

-Senior Project Officer, Office of Weatherization and Intergovernmental Programs, U.S. Department of Energy
+Senior Energy Advisor, Office of Weatherization and Intergovernmental Programs, Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy

-John Agan is a Senior Project Officer at the U.S. Department of Energy, where his work focuses on the role of distributed energy resources in supporting the affordability, reliability, and sustainability of energy in the United States.
-Prior to working at DOE, he served and as a legislative staff for two members of the U.S. House of Representatives.
-He holds a Masters Degree in Public Policy from the John F. Kennedy School of Government at Harvard University, and a BA in Government from Dartmouth College.
+John Agan is Senior Energy Advisor in the Weatherization and Intergovernmental Programs Office at the U.S. Department of Energy.
+His work focuses on the role of energy efficiency and other distributed energy resources in supporting the affordability, resilience, and sustainability of energy in the United States.
+Prior to working at DOE, John served and as legislative staff for two members of the U.S. House of Representatives.
+John holds a Masters Degree in Public Policy from the John F. Kennedy School of Government at Harvard University, and a BA in Government from Dartmouth College.

 Back to Top